-- The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the students being interviewed, including electronic communication - If a student is injured, members of staff take the student immediately to the school nurse for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgmental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned students are informed that they must not discuss the interview with other students - Decide whether the incident is isolated, or is a repeat of a previous incident. - Decide whether the incident is of a very serious nature (e.g. repeated name calling or of a physical nature) or of a less serious nature (e.g. an isolated incident of name calling).
+- The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the students being interviewed, including electronic communication - If a student is injured, members of staff take the student immediately to the school nurse for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - · A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgmental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned students are informed that they must not discuss the interview with other students - Decide whether the incident is isolated, or is a repeat of a previous incident. - Decide whether the incident is of a very serious nature (e.g. repeated name calling or of a physical nature) or of a less serious nature (e.g. an isolated incident of name calling). - Parents to be contacted and informed of situation. - Repeat offenders parents will be asked to attend for a meeting with the Head of Year and Senior Leadership Team (SLT).